antrea-io/antrea/docs/network-policy.md

 indeterministically.
 Users should therefore take care to use priorities to ensure the behavior they expect.

+**tier**: The `tier` field associates a CNP to an existing tier.
+As of now, the `tier` field can be set with "Emergency", "SecurityOps", "NetworkOps", "InterTenant" or "Application" as value.
+If not set, the CNP is associated with the lowest priority "Application" tier.

 **ingress**: Each ClusterNetworkPolicy may consist of zero or more ordered set of ingress rules.
 Each rule, depending on the `action` field of the rule, allows or drops traffic which matches both the `from` and `ports` sections.